 Microsoft frequently releases updates for SSMS, introducing new features, bug fixes, and performance improvements.
 To ensure you’re using the latest version:

-Staying updated ensures that you’re taking full advantage of the latest tools and capabilities.
+Staying up-to-date ensures that you have access to the latest tools and enhancements.